Altinn/altinn-studio-docs/content/notifications/send-notifications/developer-guides/get-notification-order-status/_index.en.md

 ## Endpoint

-GET /order/{id}/notifications/email
+GET /order/{id}/status

-{id} represents the id of the notification order to retrieve notifications for|
+{id} represents the id of the notification order to retrieve status for

 ## Authentication